SKY-ALIN/regta/README.md

 ### Core Features

-- **Different Jobs** - Create async, thread-based, or process-based jobs depending on your goals.
+- **Various job types** - Create async, thread-based, or process-based jobs depending on your goals.